-Give patients the one CAR T proven in R/R LBCL for both transplant-eligible and transplant-ineligible patients1
+Give patients THE ONE CAR T proven in R/R LBCL for both transplant-eligible and transplant-ineligible patients1

-Find a CAR T-cell therapy treatment center
+CAR T-cell treatment journey

-Breyanzi is currently offered at certified treatment centers across the United States, and more may continue to be added
+Breyanzi is currently offered at treatment centers across the United States, and more may continue to be added

 Breyanzi manufacturing1

 Breyanzi is delivered as separate vials of CD8-positive and CD4-positive cells.
-Lymphodepletion chemotherapy (fludarabine 30 mg/m2/day and cyclophosphamide 300 mg/m2/day concurrently for 3 days) should be completed 2 to 7 days before administration of Breyanzi.1
+Lymphodepletion chemotherapy (fludarabine 30 mg/m2/day and cyclophosphamide 300 mg/m2/day concurrently for 3 days) should be completed 2 to 7 days before administration of Breyanzi.

 Physician is notified of estimated Breyanzi availability date, which is subject to change.
 Confirm availability before starting lymphodepletion.